What is a MSISDN?

-On a cellular network, MSISDN (Mobile Station Integrated Services Digital Network) is the phone number that shows up when one device makes contact with another.
-It performs a crucial function in ensuring secure, efficient connectivity between the different components within an IoT network.
+On a cellular network, MSISDN (Mobile Station Integrated Services Digital Network) is the phone number which identifies a device during calls or data sessions.
+It performs a crucial function in ensuring secure connectivity between the different components within an IoT network.

 What is an MSISDN?

 When you make a call on your mobile, there needs to be an effective way of connecting you to the right recipient, and that recipient needs a way of identifying you.
 The same applies to one device linking up with another on an IoT network.

 This is where an MSISDN is crucial.
 It is the unique number that identifies a subscriber on a network.

 The exact length of an MSISDN varies from country to country, depending on the numbering procedures set by local regulatory bodies.
 Typically however, it is 14 or 15 digits long (15 is the maximum).
 It is made up of three elements:

 - National Destination Code (NDC)

 - Subscriber Number (SN): This is the part that is unique to each subscriber.